The Ancient Economy: Summary

 He also deals with the roles of orders and status.
 He argues that because the ancients placed so much emphasis on status, which heavily regulated what commercial activities was acceptable for those in the upper orders and well as the lower ones, their economy differed from any modern economy where everyone was free and able to participate in whatever legal commercial enterprise.
-Finley also discusses the institution of slavery which was very prominent in the Ancient world.
+Finley also discusses the institution of slavery which was very prominent in the ancient world.
 The relationship between master and slave was complex and even among slaves, there was a diversity of societal rankings.
 Yet despite this complexity, Finley shows how slavery provided free labour that at times had to be curtailed in order to provide work for the native artisans.
 Slavery heavily influenced the value placed on labour and certain jobs.
 Thus, the distribution of labour as well as the means of production that one sees in the ancient economy was different from how modern economies function where human capital plays a role in determinant of price as well as on supply.

 Another relationship Finley discusses is the way the Ancients viewed the value of land.
-The ownership of a piece of land for the Ancient Greeks and Romans was not seen as a capital investment where profits could be obtained from the growing and selling of crops, but used as showpieces to enhance one's status as well as something that was inherently desirable from a traditional stand-point where economics played no part.
+The ownership of a piece of land for the Ancient Greeks and Romans was not seen as a capital investment where profits could be obtained from the growing and selling of crops, but used as showpieces to enhance one's status as well as something that was inherently desirable from a traditional standpoint where economics played no part.
 To illustrate this, Finley turns to one of Pliny's letters where he writes that he will have to borrow money to buy more land.
 In the letter, Pliny does not discuss if this new purchase is an economically wise one in terms of the profits that can be derived from it.
 The last part of the book, Finley discusses the discrepancies between life in the urban and rural settings.
 He also writes about how government forces did not play a role in managing the economy and treasury in the same ways modern governments are expected to do in most Western economies.

 Reception

-The book has had such an impact on classical scholarship that the views brought forward in The Ancient Economy has been labeled "the Finley/Polanyi orthodoxy" Finley covers both ancient economic thought, wealth, the role of a government, the use of slavery, and the tax system.
-"Indeed, no individual writer (...) has attempted a comprehensive economic overview of the entire classical world since Finley, though period specific, regional or thematic work has abounded."
+The book has had such an impact on classical scholarship that the views brought forward in The Ancient Economy has been labeled "the Finley/Polanyi orthodoxy".
+Finley covers both ancient economic thought, wealth, the role of a government, the use of slavery, and the tax system.
+"Indeed, no individual writer ... has attempted [as of 2000] a comprehensive economic overview of the entire classical world since Finley, though period specific, regional or thematic work has abounded".